-Tees are used either for dividing main flow in two streams or for combining flow from two streams.
-The term most probably comes from the resemblance of the English letter Tee.
+Piping Tees are used either for dividing the main fluid flow into two streams or for combining flow from two streams.
+The term Tee for these types of pipe fittings most probably comes from the resemblance of the English letter Tee.

-Based on end connections, tees are classified as follows:
+Based on the pipe end connections, tees are classified as follows:

 - These are usually forged and used up to 2” run size on services where socket welded connections are permitted.

-- Applicable dimensional standard is ASME B16.11 and material standards including rating are same as those for socket welded elbows.
+- The applicable dimensional standard is ASME B16.11 and material standards including ratings are the same as those for socket-welded elbows.

 - Normal industry practice is to use socket welded tees up to 1 1/2” run size.

-Their use including rating, dimensional and material standards are same as applicable to screwed elbows.
+Their use including rating, dimensional, and material standards are the same as applicable to screwed elbows.